rolansen/rolansen.github.io/lidar_data_tutorials/ept_and_rasters.md

     dsm_and_dem[unique_rowcols[:,0], unique_rowcols[:,1], image_idx] = elev_means
 {% endhighlight %}

-With the grid cell size and semaphore value I use (raster resolution doesn't matter as much), it takes me a little less than 3 hours to fill in the DSM.
+With the grid cell size and semaphore value I use (raster resolution doesn't matter as much), it takes me a little less than 3 hours to fill in the DSM and DEM.
 If tiles are not processed asynchronously, it takes maybe about a day.
 The large majority of this time is spent running *download_las()*, i.e. *ept.EPT.as_laspy()*.

 ...